 There does appear to be a significant correlation between the Unemployment Rate and the Crime Rate.
 We can confirm this by running a correlation, but a quick glance at the picture will give you an idea of what’s going on.
 The more unemployment we have, the higher the crime rate.

 The scatterplot helps us if we are interested in two variables.
 But what if we have an interest in a third variable we think may be related?
-A new tool in Minitab 17, called a Bubble Plot, allows us to investigate a third variable of interest in the same graph.
+A tool in Minitab Statistical Software called a Bubble Plot allows us to investigate a third variable of interest in the same graph.

 Let’s add another variable, State Population, in column C4.
 We can go to Graph > Bubble Plot and fill out our dialog as follows:

 Once we have our dialog filled out, we can click OK, which gives us the graph below:

 The bubble plot allows us to see a third variable, instead of the two that we are limited to with most graphs.
 This can be very useful if you have three variables of interest, and can look at this one graph instead of a number of different graphs which are only capable of showing us two variables at once.

 It does look like the population does increase along with the crime rate and unemployment, though there are some obvious outliers.